 The Pharisees tended to be judgmental -- a great temptation for Christians also.
 This is a detail from a painting by William Holman Hunt, 'The Finding of the Savior in the Temple' (1860), oil on canvas, originally 33.7 x 55.5 in., Birmingham Museums Trust, UK.

 You have been the object of partiality.
 Perhaps your mother or father liked you more.
 Or your teacher or your employer.
 Because of your special relationship with a superior, you got promotions when another was just as qualified.
 Or perhaps you have never been the favored one.

 You have also been the object of discrimination.
 Perhaps it was for how you looked -- your height, your weight, your complexion, your hair.
-Perhaps you've experienced discrimination on the basis of your intelligence, your race, your religion, your gender.
-Your family's social standing in the community has been a factor, either negative or positive, on how you were viewed by the elite.
+Perhaps you've experienced discrimination on the basis of your intelligence, your race, your religion, your gender, your age.
+Your family's social standing in the community has been a factor -- either negative or positive -- on how you were viewed by the elite.
 How did it make you feel?

 You may be bearing the scars of those encounters to this very day.
 It is this huge -- and is the central issue that James tackles in these passages.